-MERS
+4. MERS

-Middle East Respiratory Syndrome (MERS) is an illness caused by a virus (more specifically, a coronavirus (http://www.cdc.gov/coronavirus/index.html)) called Middle East Respiratory Syndrome Coronavirus (MERS-CoV).
+Middle East Respiratory Syndrome (MERS) is an illness caused by a virus (more specifically, a coronavirus as described by the World Health Organization.
 MERS affects the respiratory system (lungs and breathing tubes).
 Most MERS patients developed severe acute respiratory illness with symptoms of fever, cough and shortness of breath.
 About 3-4 out of every 10 patients reported with MERS have died.